kevinolega/callcentertrainingtips/_posts/2012-06-15-my-call-center-training-credentials.md

 If you’re good with that, you’re invited to participate by either reading the contents of this site or sending me a message for free lessons.

-<strong>UPDATE: I eventually worked in a call center.
+**UPDATE: I eventually worked in a call center.
 I have been working in a call center for three years.
 In my first year I almost failed regularization.
 My new boss told me that my previous boss recommended me for termination.
 He didn't stop there though.
 He helped me identify my strengths and overcome my weaknesses and eventually I got regularized.
 The same month I was awarded top agent for customer feedback.
 The following year I was awarder top agent again for the most number of repair calls converted into sales.
 Using the same method my boss taught me, I just got really better at what I did.
 If you're interested I can also teach you.
-Just send me a message.</strong>
+Just send me a message.**

+**Update 2017: I have left the call center after three years.
+I was top agent twice and was classified super agent for the day.I now work from home taking care of foreign clients with their business.
+I used the call center money to buy the computers I need for a home based work setup, I bought the tools to build a beautiful kitchen, I bought a few bikes to take care of my transportation and I enrolled at CrossFit to help manage my depression.**

+Do you want more of these kinds of posts?
+Please let me know by sending me a message.
+I'll do my best to answer when I'm online.

+This is not a sponsored post so if you read until the end, show your love and support.
+[Buy our books](http://callcentertrainingtips.com/promos/).
+[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
+Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
+When you're done, share this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.